777uliahshafar/dotfiles/readme.md

 }

 ```
-And also you cann add a .prettierrc file:
+* And also you can add a .prettierrc file:
 ```
 {
   "trailingComma": "es5",